Home Compare ATE.PA vs SOP.PA

-Sopra Steria holds the cleaner structural position, with the lead spread across growth and profitability.
+Sopra Steria holds the cleaner structural position, with the lead spread across growth and valuation.
 Alten does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
+Both peer scores are relative to the STOXX 600 universe, making them directly comparable.

 Both operate in: Information Technology Services